-The court may require you to several things including:
+The court may require several things of you, including:

-If you are charged with these types of offenses, you should take special care in choosing an experienced and knowledgeable legal advocate.
-The Houston DWI attorneys at Trichter & LeGrand have handled hundreds of DWI felony cases.
-We understand the intricacies of the law and the flawed science used to convict innocent persons who are wrongly accused of DWI.
+If you are charged with any of these offenses, you should consider working with a particularly experienced and knowledgeable legal advocate.
+Houston DWI attorneys at Trichter & LeGrand have handled hundreds of Felony DWI cases, so we are well equipped to help you navigate the legal process ahead.

 DWI and Felony DWI cases can be a complicated and intricate legal battle, relying on evidence and science that may not always be completely accurate or appropriate for an individual’s case, potentially leading to convictions of the wrongly accused.
 We understand those processes, and are prepared to help you fight for better results in your case.